Norfolk is the cultural capital of Virginia and offers the highest quality and the widest array of artistic experiences.

 • Appropriateness of materials, style, and concepts in relation to this prospectus

-PROPOSAL REQUIREMENTS: Submission must be submitted via Submittable website at https://norfolkarts.submittable.com/submit or delivered to 810 Union Street, Suite 303, (City Hall Building) Norfolk, VA 23510 by 2:00 PM EST on Thursday, February 2021.
-Artists are highly encouraged to apply through Submittable.
+PROPOSAL REQUIREMENTS: Submission must be submitted via Submittable website at https://norfolkarts.submittable.com/submit by 11:59 PM EDT on July 19, 2021.
 There is no application fee to apply or use the Submittable online application system.

 The following materials are required: